 Quick Answer

 As the world population continues to grow and age, it is having a significant impact on economies and societies around the globe.
 This phenomenon is often referred to as demographic change.
 In this article, we will explore what demographic change is, its effects on the economy and policy, and possible solutions.
-We will also look at some key demographic trends, their implications for policymakers and businesses, and some of the challenges and opportunities posed by demographic change.
+We will also look at some key demographic trends, their implications for policymakers and businesses, and some of the challenges and opportunities posed by these shifts.

 Key Takeaways

-• The global median age is projected to rise from 30 years in 2020 to 36 years by 2050, driven by declining fertility rates and rising life expectancy, according to the United Nations World Population Prospects.
+- The global median age is projected to rise from 30 years in 2020 to 36 years by 2050, driven by declining fertility rates and rising life expectancy, according to the United Nations World Population Prospects.

-• An aging population places significant upward pressure on government budgets, with pension and healthcare costs expected to consume a growing share of GDP in most OECD nations, as documented by the OECD’s aging policy research.
+- Aging populations place significant upward pressure on government budgets, with pension and healthcare costs expected to consume a growing share of GDP in most OECD nations, as documented by the OECD’s aging policy research.

-• A shrinking workforce leads to declining tax revenues, making it harder to fund social welfare programs — a challenge already evident in countries like Japan and Germany, per IMF World Economic Outlook data.
+- A shrinking workforce leads to declining tax revenues, making it harder to fund social welfare programs, a challenge already evident in countries like Japan and Germany, per IMF World Economic Outlook data.

-• Labor-saving technologies, including robotics and automation, are increasingly deployed to offset the productivity losses caused by a shrinking working-age population, according to McKinsey Global Institute research.
+- Labor-saving technologies, including robotics and automation, are increasingly deployed to offset the productivity losses caused by a shrinking working-age population, according to McKinsey Global Institute research.

-• A young, growing population can accelerate economic growth by expanding the labor force, increasing consumption, and driving innovation — factors central to the growth models studied by the World Bank’s demographics division.
+- A young, growing population can accelerate economic growth by expanding the labor force, increasing consumption, and driving innovation, factors central to the growth models studied by the World Bank’s demographics division.

-• Immigration and pro-natalist policies are among the primary tools governments use to counteract population decline and sustain workforce participation rates, as analyzed by the Pew Research Center.
+- Immigration and pro-natalist policies are among the primary tools governments use to counteract population decline and sustain workforce participation rates, as analyzed by the Pew Research Center.

 What is Demographic Change?